adrg/go-wkhtmltopdf/README.md

 ## Usage

 > Note: All calls to the Converter.Run method must be performed on the main thread.
 This is a limitation of the
 > wkhtmltox library.
-Please see https://go.dev/wiki/LockOSThread or one fo the [HTTP examples](examples/http-server)
+Please see https://go.dev/wiki/LockOSThread or one of the [HTTP examples](examples/http-server)
 > for more information.

 ```go